Harkemase Boys

-Harkemase Boys is a football club from Harkema, Netherlands.
+Harkemase Boys is a football club from Harkema, The Netherlands.
 The club plays in the Derde Divisie since 2016, when it won a section championship in the Hoofdklasse.

 History

 On 27 October 2021, they became one of 3 Derde Divisie teams to advance to the 2021–22 KNVB Cup second round, as they beat VV DOVO 2–1 thanks to an extra time goal from Arnoud Bentum.

 In the 2023–24 season, Harkemase Boys qualified for the Tweede Divisie promotion playoffs.
 After defeating SteDoCo on penalties in the first round, Harkemase Boys lost 3–2 on aggregate to Tweede Divisie side Excelsior Maassluis.